-The Assistant Principal and the McFarland Middle School Safety Team continually review and update the School Safety Plan as needed throughout the school year.
+The Learning Director and the McFarland Middle School Safety Team continually review and update the School Safety Plan as needed throughout the school year.
 Team members periodically attend workshops conducted by the Kern County Superintendent of Schools to keep abreast of current trends and requirements for the School Safety Plan.
 The McFarland Middle School staff is updated regularly regarding the latest changes in the plan and is provided with a condensed flipchart of emergency procedures at the beginning of each year.
-The flipchart is placed in the classroom within easy access to the teacher.
-In addition, the School Safety Plan successfully passed the CCR review conducted in May 2009.
+The flipchart is placed in the classroom for easy access to the teacher.

-Students at McFarland Middle School participate in the Go program which is a version of the "Seven Highly Effective Habits of Highly Effective Teens" book.
-It is taught each day in advisement and students are encouraged to develop goals and discuss strategies for success.
-The first quarter of the school year, the intervention classes provide study skills where students are provided school planners and taught to use them effectively.
+Students at MMS are provided a planner to help keep assignments organized.
+There are also study tips and organizational hints that benifit students.
+There is an additional 8 minutes built into the master schedule to review the planner and make sure binders are organized.
 Students are also expected to keep a three-ring binder with all necessary supplies for school.
 Students set AR goals, social goals and personal goals that are revisited quarterly.
 The school counselor also has group meetings at lunch time with students needing additional help with anger management, conflict resolution or bullying issues.
 Students are also offered opportunities to participate in a variety of sports at the middle school.
-Wrestling, soccer, baseball and softball, basketball, volleyball and track as well as cross-country are offered.
+Soccer, baseball and softball, basketball, and volleyball are offered.
 Students can also choose to participate in after-school programs offered at the site.